mabsch/wiktionary-freq-verbscraper/README.md

-# wiktionary-freq-verbscraper
+# wiktionary-freq-checker
-Wiktionary webscraper to extract the most common verbs in Russian
+Uses the wikitionary API to extract verb articles for frequency list comparison in Russian

-Future development includes frequency list analysis for language usage analysis.
+Future development includes analysis over all verb forms in educational texts.